makedonkatochevska/challenges/README.md

   - **Summary**: Implemented CRUD (Create, Read, Update, Delete) operations using JavaScript to manipulate data in arrays or objects.
 Focused on working with forms, storing data in variables, and updating the DOM dynamically.

 - **Branch**: `Challenge13_Async_JavaScript`

   - **Summary**: Explored asynchronous JavaScript programming using techniques like callbacks, promises, and async/await.
 The challenge involved making asynchronous API calls, handling data, and building a more interactive and responsive user experience.

+- **Branch**: `Challenge14_React_Basics`

+  - **Summary**: Built a responsive single-page React application using TypeScript and Vite.
+The challenge emphasized core React concepts such as component-based architecture, prop management, and integration with external data sources.
+Key goals included creating reusable UI components, applying TypeScript best practices, and rendering dynamic content from a JSON Server to simulate real-world data interaction.